Work Here?

 2022

-Harvey.ai builds custom Large Language Models (LLMs) specifically designed for elite law firms to tackle complex legal challenges across various jurisdictions and legal systems.
-Their AI technology helps streamline operations, reduce manual workloads, and enhance decision-making processes.
+Harvey.ai builds custom Large Language Models (LLMs) specifically for top law firms, helping them tackle complex legal challenges across various jurisdictions.
+Their AI technology streamlines operations, reduces manual workloads, and enhances decision-making processes.
 A notable product is their AI chatbot, developed in collaboration with Allen & Overy, which demonstrates significant efficiency improvements in legal work.
-Unlike many competitors, Harvey.ai focuses on bespoke AI solutions, charging clients for initial customization and ongoing subscription fees for support and updates.
-The company's goal is to enhance the efficiency and accuracy of legal practices while ensuring top-notch data security, as evidenced by their dedicated Security Advisory Board and adherence to leading security certifications.
+Unlike competitors, Harvey.ai focuses on bespoke AI solutions tailored to the unique needs of elite law firms, charging for both initial customization and ongoing subscription services for support and updates.
+The company's goal is to enhance the efficiency and accuracy of legal practices while ensuring the highest standards of data security.

 Help us improve and share your feedback!
 Did you find this helpful?